th2-net/th2-conn-http-client/README.md

 |name|String|HTTP header name|
 |value|String|HTTP header value|

+Metadata properties prefixed with `header-` (case insensitive) are put in the HTTP request as headers with `header-` prefix removed

 ### Outputs

 HTTP requests and responses are sent via MQ as `MessageGroup`s containing a single `RawMessage` with a raw request or response.